 The distribution of the information to the relevant stakeholders

-Main functions of the Single Window system
+Additional functions of the Single Window system

 Collection of information

-The information collection deals with the provisions concerning the formalities required by the public authorities when a ship is calling or departing a port in Antigua and Barbuda.
+The information collection deals with the provisions concerning the formalities required by the public authorities when a ship is calling at or departing from a port in Antigua and Barbuda.

-Findings during the visit to Antigua revealed that the stakeholders requires a comprehensive amount of information from arriving and departing ships, extending the requirement from the FAL convention.
-Several of the required information elements are duplications on the various forms, and some of the information collected is outside of the scope of the system that will be implemented.
+Findings during the visit to Antigua revealed that the stakeholders require a comprehensive amount of information from arriving and departing ships, exceeding required limits as per the FAL convention.
+Several of the required information elements are duplicated on various forms, and some of the information collected is outside of the scope of the system that will be implemented in this project.

-A simplified process chart of the collection process is visualized in the picture below.
+A simplified process chart of the collection process is visualized in the picture below:

 Figure 2 Ship arrival; information and paper flow

-The picture only depicts the process end document flow on ship arrival.
-The extent of papers/forms required can be found in Appendix II.
-Stakeholders, and document requirements.
+The picture only depicts the process and document flow on ship`s arrival.
+The extent of papers/forms required can be found in “Stakeholders, and Document Requirements” contained in Appendix II.

-It is clear that the MSW of Antigua in this project will not for support the collection all the documentation that the authority requires today.
+It is clear that the MSW of Antigua in this project, will not cover the collection of all documentation that the authorities involved require today.
 The required information to be reported in the proposed system will be limited to the reporting requirements in the FAL Convention.

-The Maritime Single Window to be implemented in Antigua and Barbuda is therefore not foreseen to handle any other electronic transmission tied to information or documents beyond those covered by the following FAL forms:
+The Maritime Single Window to be implemented in Antigua and Barbuda is therefore not foreseen to handle any electronic transmission other than those covered by the following FAL forms:

 General Declaration FAL Form 1;